ronansprake/ronansprake.github.io/_posts/2021-01-03-overwork-and-burnout.md

 If a company frequently requires you to work nights and weekends, I've no doubt they’d require you to work even more if there was magically more than 24 hours in a day.
 They're being greedy.

-On the other hand, to build something great often demands sacrifice and obsessive intensity.
-Over a limited crunch time, that's understandable and can result in huge leaps in experience, reward and satisfaction but it's easy for this demand to creep into normal life.
+On the other hand, building something great often demands sacrifice and obsessive intensity.
+Over a limited crunch time, that's fine and can result in leaps of experience, reward and satisfaction but it's easy for this demand to creep into normal life.

-The best kind of overwork feels fulfilling, burnout occurs when there's no tangible payoff or end point.
+Overwork can be fulfilling.
+Burnout occurs when there's no tangible payoff or end point.
 I've experienced this twice, both times were a result of grinding with no emotional reward or learning and a lack of personal care.
-When I wasn't working, I wasn't sleeping well, eating well, or looking after myself (the second time resulted in shingles :().
+When I wasn't working, I wasn't sleeping well, eating well, or looking after myself (the second time resulted in shingles 😞).

 It's a vicious cycle.